3 Musketeers (chocolate bar): Manufacturing

-The candy is made of a whipped nougat mousse formed into very large slabs, which are cut to size and enrobed in milk chocolate.
+The candy is made of a whipped nougat mousse formed into large slabs, which are cut to size and enrobed in milk chocolate.
 The nougat chocolate center is made by whipping egg whites until they are light and frothy.
 Sugar syrup is then added, stabilizing the foam and creating mousse.
 Other flavoring ingredients are then added to the mousse to create specific flavors.

 The candy is made in Chicago, Illinois; Elizabethtown, Pennsylvania; and Newmarket, Ontario.

 Marketing

 3 Musketeers was advertised on television on the 1950s-era Howdy Doody show, along with a song that Buffalo Bob Smith encouraged children to sing.

 In 1998, the bar's advertisements featured three men dressed as the legendary Three Musketeers to market the "45% less fat" campaign.
 The advertising campaign was developed by Will Vinton Studios, whose previous works include the M&M's characters, The Noid and The California Raisins.
 The product's original slogan of "Big on Chocolate!" was expanded in these advertisements to "Big on Chocolate, Not on Fat!"

 In 2015, Mars, Incorporated debuted a marketing campaign in the form of a YouTube channel.
 The campaign was developed and directed by the advertising agency Tribal Worldwide, who explained the project as an effort to establish relevancy and recognition among Generation Z. The campaign has encountered mixed reception.
 Many marketing insiders have described the campaign as an example of influencer marketing, whereby personalities or "influencers" are able to more effectively advertise to an audience that trusts them than an expensive corporate advertising campaign.

 A common misconception regarding the Three Musketeers bar and Milky Way bar is that on release the two candies had their respective labels swapped in manufacturing.
 The explanation given is that the Milky Way bar's three ingredients in the US (chocolate, nougat, and caramel) were originally meant to represent the three musketeers.
 However the Milky Way bar was released in the US in 1924, and the 3 Musketeers bar was released in the US in 1932, disproving this urban myth.